fpmi-hci-2025/project11a-sense/README.md

 ## Description

-Social network for sharing thoughts.
+Sense is a smart social network for sharing thoughts, incredible ideas and inspiration.
+It provides AI facilities for creative articles and posts.
+You'll be able to get personal recommendations and user-friendly UI.

 ## Installation